 - Bell Canada International and other shareholders in the $1 billion sale of their interest in Hansol M.com to Korea Telecom (a South Korean law transaction)

-Mr. Casey is a member of the Board of Advisors of the Institute for Law and Economics at Penn, a member of the International Advisory Committee of Revue Trimestrielle de Droit Financier/Corporate Finance and Capital Markets Law Review, Paris, France, a member of the Business Law Partner Advisory Board of Thomson Reuters, and was a speaker on “Change of Control Transactions” at the SEC International Institute for Securities Market Development.
+Mr. Casey is a member of the Board of Advisors of the Institute for Law and Economics at Penn, a member of the International Advisory Committee of Revue Trimestrielle de Droit Financier/Corporate Finance and Capital Markets Law Review, Paris, France, a member of the Business Law Partner Advisory Board of Thomson Reuters, and was a speaker on “Change of Control Transactions”

 Articles and Book Chapters